How to Deploy Atlassian Rovo AI Agents: The 2026 Workflow Guide

 This is the biggest hidden trap in 2026 enterprise AI deployments.

-If you don't audit the accuracy of Rovo-generated summaries, hallucinations can corrupt your project documentation.
+If you don't audit the accuracy of Rovo-generated summaries, AI hallucinations can silently corrupt your project documentation.
+A ticket might be marked as "Resolved" because the agent misinterpreted a pull request comment, leading to shipped bugs.

 Agent Comparison: Search vs. Autonomy